Our team is helmed by:

 Qualifications

-A recipient of the Health Science Scholarship from the Ministry of Health, Michelle graduated with 1st class Honours in Bachelors of Speech Pathology at La Trobe University, Australia.
-She is a fully-registered speech-language therapist with the Allied Health Professions Council (AHPC) Singapore with more than 10 years of clinical and research experience.
+A recipient of the Health Science Scholarship from the Singapore’s Ministry of Health, Michelle graduated with 1st class honours in Speech Pathology from La Trobe University, Australia.
+She was awarded the President’s Graduate Fellowship and completed her PhD in 2025 at Singapore University of Technology and Design, where her research explored eating-related difficulties in palliative care, and the application of machine learning to dysphagia.

 Profile Summary